ashhabkhan/IoT_in_home_display/README.md

 - Verified working of current sensor, ADS1115 and voltage sensor in TGGS lab as DC and AC power supplies were required from the lab
 - Load prediction and energy consumption algorithm (in progress)

+## Week 6
+### Problems
+- Due to the issue of using different caliberation parameters for external ADC, we shifted to read voltage and current via MUX
+### Task
+- So as a new task we connected current and voltage sensors to 2 channels of multiplexer which is further connexted to the omly analog pin of NodeMCU
+## Week 7
+ - The energy consumption algorithm and the load prediction algorithms are implemented on the microcontroller.\
+## Week 8
+ - GUI is made on the NETPIE platform and the parameters from the code are then send to the NETPIE
 ![1](https://user-images.githubusercontent.com/41298576/161098615-6d3255c9-f6e6-426b-aa62-10c5ddfcd59c.jpeg)
 ![2](https://user-images.githubusercontent.com/41298576/161098638-45c66744-c548-468f-a5fb-298194845449.jpeg)